UK > England > Derbyshire

 Yes, it's Christmas Day at the Mitfords and just as with many family gatherings, the sisters are bickering.
 The Mitford sisters?
 You know, the Mitford sisters, those between the wars society somebodies?

-Fascist Unity, ditto Diana, thrifty country-girl Pamela, bookish Nancy, Communist Jessica and well-connected Deborah would have made for an interesting afternoon, no doubt, and 'Debo' did good by marrying the 11th Duke of Devonshire even if his home was in Derbyshire at Chatsworth House.
+Fascist Unity, ditto Diana, thrifty country-girl Pamela, bookish Nancy, Communist Jessica and well-connected Deborah would have made for an interesting afternoon, no doubt, and 'Debo' married the 11th Duke of Devonshire even if his home was in Derbyshire at Chatsworth House.

-[1] Why's ITV™ not showing this in the Sunday night Downton slot?
+It sounds like a right hoot so why ITV™ aren't showing this in the Sunday night Downton slot isn't clear.

 Here's a confession...
 Chatsworth's been done before, twice actually, because Sly's mad on the Mitfords, you see.
 Giving money to toffs to look at their furniture isn't normally Bob's idea of a good day out but it has to be admitted just how bonkers their universe was.